rycbar77/V8-Sandbox-Escape-via-Regexp/README.md

 The exploit uses `push` and `pop` bytecodes for copying registers, `set` for adding constants on stack and `advance` for calculations.

-Poc here hijacks control flow to `0x4141414141414141`, which can be verified via gdb since `--sandbox-fuzzing` will ignore memmory violation issues.
+Poc here hijacks control flow to `0x4141414141414141`, which can be verified via gdb since `--sandbox-fuzzing` will ignore memory violation issues.
 This should function effectively on other builds, as the offset has been consistently observed to remain unchanged.

 ```js
 // Flags:  --sandbox-fuzzing